Dear Christina,

 Second, why don’t you think you can make the jump?
 Is it because you really care about this person and don’t want to hurt them?
 You really care about this person and don’t want to lose them?
 You are afraid to be alone?
 You like how they treat you?
 You don’t like how they treat you and you hope it’ll get better?

-I call the feeling you’re feeling about not being able to leave “resistance”.
-You’re feeling resistance to leaving and I always say that there’s meaning in the resistance.
+I call the hesitation you’re feeling “resistance”.
+And I always say that there’s meaning in the resistance.
 So much meaning.
-Because the resistance is our intuitive knowingness, saying “something isn’t quite right yet” or “something isn’t aligned yet” or “a learning cycle hasn’t completed yet”.
-To just turn a blind eye to the resistance and proceed with leaving your current partner would only set you up for another relationship in which you’re going to feel the same way — because there’s a lesson to learn, some personal growth gasoline to fill up on, and it’s yours for the taking.
+Because the resistance is our intuitive knowingness, saying “something isn’t quite right” or “something isn’t aligned yet” or “a learning cycle hasn’t completed yet”.
+To just turn a blind eye to the resistance and proceed with leaving your current partner before it feels 100% right to do so would only set you up for another relationship in which you’re going to feel the same way — because there’s a lesson to learn, some personal growth gasoline to fill up on, and it’s yours for the taking.
+The awakening could happen by the time you finish reading this coaching response, it could happen tomorrow, or it could happen weeks/months from now.
+Once you do the work to find the reason for the hesitation, you’ll have the clarity you need to take your next step with certainty, peace in your heart, and ease.
+AND — you’ll likely also have the information you need to either attract in someone you’re more compatible with and can foster a deeper connection with OR you’ll discover your partner really is perfect for you and you’ll learn ways to deepen the connection to them.
+But you gotta do the inner work; hopefully this coaching response will help you to do so. 🙂

 In order to get to the bottom of answering the question I posed to you about how do you know this person is not right for you, you may find that you have a knee-jerk response and you already think you know exactly why.
-But, here’s what I’d recommend: Write out your knee-jerk responses on paper and then ask yourself if any of these items you listed are items that are coming from a place of pain or fear in you.
-For example, let’s say we’re talking about a man you’re dating and let’s say that this man wants to see you all the time and you hate that.
-You’d need to ask yourself if you hate it is because you’re afraid of getting close to someone / being loved or because he’s clinging to you out of his own insecurities and that feels smothering and/or bothers you.
+But, here’s what I’d recommend: Write out your knee-jerk responses on paper and then ask yourself if any of the items you listed are items that are coming from a place of pain or fear in you.
+For example, let’s say your partner wants to see you all the time and you hate that.
+You’d need to ask yourself if you hate it because you’re afraid of getting close to someone/being loved OR is it because they’re just not someone you want or enjoy spending that much time with.
 You see what I mean?
+One comes from a place of pain/fear and the other comes from a more practical/rational truth regarding incompatibility.
 Before you leave, get clear with yourself about why you really want to leave.
-And please know that sometimes our fears masquerade as “truth” and we let really amazing people leave our lives because of our own self-sabotaging subconscious fears that run like programs in our lives forcing us to avoid all the things we say we really want (to be loved, respected, appreciated, supported, admired, etc).

 Now, let’s try to figure out why you’re struggling / finding it hard to leave.
-Earlier in the post, I asked you some questions.
+Earlier in this coaching response, I asked you some questions.
 I’m going to list them again for simplicity’s sake, but this time I’m going to add some extra commentary, some extra thoughts to consider.
 The questions I posed earlier are in bold italics below.

 You really care about this person and don’t want to hurt them?

 If this is the case, wouldn’t staying with them, even though you don’t want to be with them, be even more hurtful?
 Wasting their time?
-You’d be having them put forth effort, energy, time… continuing to invest in you and togetherness — all because you want to keep them from hurting?
+You’d have them continue to put forth effort, energy, time, trust, love… continuing to invest in you, the relationship, and togetherness — all because you want to keep them from hurting?
+Sounds a little cruel and selfish when it’s broken down like that, doesn’t it?
 To be honest with you, when people do this, it’s not really the other person they want to protect.
 They want to protect themselves from the sadness they’ll feel by making a decision that hurts another person.
 As loving, kind people, we generally don’t want to hurt other people or do something that could create hurt in them.
-But, I know from personal experience that the short-term sadness they may feel when you leave pales in comparison to the long-term pain one feels when someone stays and doesn’t want to be there; that’s betrayal to ourselves and the other person and it’s a deep one.
+But, I know from personal experience that the short-term sadness you/they may feel when you leave pales in comparison to the long-term pain one feels when someone stays and doesn’t want to be there; that’s betrayal to ourselves and the other person and it’s a deep one.

 Additionally, every time someone says they’re staying because they don’t want to hurt the other person, I always gently let them know that means all they’re doing is trying to control the other person’s feelings and the other person’s experience of life — and it’s not kind.
 Kind is being truthful and honest about your reservations and hesitations and letting them decide if they want to stay while you (or both of you) figure things out.
 Ya know?
 It’s not kind to deceive someone — even when we’re doing it out of what we’re erroneously trained to believe is “loving”.